-Email the Communications Team if you have any questions relating to conferences, publications, brochures or one pagers, recruiting, innovative content, VPS, etc.
+Email the Communications Team if you have any questions relating to conferences, brochures or one pagers, recruiting, innovative content, VPS, etc.

-Impact Analysis Team: DEVELOP.lmpactAnalysis@gmail.com
+Impact Analysis Team: DEVELOP.ImpactAnalysis@gmail.com

-Email the Impact Analysis Team with questions regarding surveys, metrics, and tracking.
+Email the Impact Analysis Team with questions regarding the personal growth assessments, exit survey, or alumni.